thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-09-14-new-robotics-ai-and-climate-change-projects.markdown

 ## How to Make a Neural Net

-[In this short video](https://vimeo.com/275748144) ThoughtWorks engineer Angelica Perez discusses how to create a data set for AI.
+[In this short video](https://vimeo.com/275748144) Thoughtworks engineer Angelica Perez discusses how to create a data set for AI.
 Angelica worked as the lead developer with Karen Palmer on her immersive film, RIOT.
 Angelica overviews how they developed a neural network to predict emotion through facial expression for the emotionally responsive artificial intelligence behind the film.

 {% include image file='dataset.jpg'
    link='https://vimeo.com/275748144' %}

 Angelica also recently published two posts on her work with Karen: the first, an [introduction to the field of Facial Expression Recognition (FER)](https://thoughtworksarts.io/blog/recognizing-facial-expressions-machine-learning/), and the second [describing the design and uses of EmoPy](https://thoughtworksarts.io/blog/emopy-emotional-expression-toolkit/), the FER toolkit developed RIOT.

-## Learn More About the ThoughtWorks Arts Programs
+## Learn More About the Thoughtworks Arts Programs

-We have published two in-depth articles describing our suite of arts programs and how they are connected to innovation at ThoughtWorks.
+We have published two in-depth articles describing our suite of arts programs and how they are connected to innovation at Thoughtworks.

 {% include image file='developers.jpg'
-   caption='ThoughtWorks developers working on EmoPy for Karen Palmer’s RIOT' %}
+   caption='Thoughtworks developers working on EmoPy for Karen Palmer’s RIOT' %}

-Learn about [How Artists Are Reshaping Emerging Technology Research](https://medium.com/thoughtworks-arts/how-artists-are-reshaping-emerging-technology-research-cb1b99189760) and [How Art Programs Drive Innovation at ThoughtWorks](https://medium.com/thoughtworks-arts/how-art-programs-drive-innovation-at-thoughtworks-33871013a151) to understand more about our programs and the types of valuable insights they help us uncover.
+Learn about [How Artists Are Reshaping Emerging Technology Research](https://medium.com/thoughtworks-arts/how-artists-are-reshaping-emerging-technology-research-cb1b99189760) and [How Art Programs Drive Innovation at Thoughtworks](https://medium.com/thoughtworks-arts/how-art-programs-drive-innovation-at-thoughtworks-33871013a151) to understand more about our programs and the types of valuable insights they help us uncover.

 ## Dr. Ellen Pearlman at RIXC Art Science Festival

-ThoughtWorks Arts Director Dr. Ellen Pearlman is Conference co-chair for the 3rd Open Fields Conference, GLOBAL CONTROL at [RIXC Art Science Festival](http://festival2018.rixc.org/) in Riga, Latvia.
+Thoughtworks Arts Director Dr. Ellen Pearlman is Conference co-chair for the 3rd Open Fields Conference, GLOBAL CONTROL at [RIXC Art Science Festival](http://festival2018.rixc.org/) in Riga, Latvia.

 {% include image file='rixc.jpg' %}

 During the conference Ellen is giving a keynote lecture, Total Control and Fragile Networks.

-## Follow ThoughtWorks Arts on Medium
+## Follow Thoughtworks Arts on Medium

-We have launched a new [ThoughtWorks Arts Medium Publication](https://medium.com/thoughtworks-arts)!
-Come check it out for fresh and original content from the ThoughtWorks Arts team and network.
+We have launched a new [Thoughtworks Arts Medium Publication](https://medium.com/thoughtworks-arts)!
+Come check it out for fresh and original content from the Thoughtworks Arts team and network.

 {% include image file='medium.jpg' link='https://medium.com/thoughtworks-arts' %}